LeoPYDevel/No-Nitro-No-Cry/README.md

 # 💬 Discord Emoji Unlocker – **Patched & Improved Fork**
--# (Used AI for the description, because i talk Spanish and dont english LOL)
+(Used AI for the description, because i talk Spanish and dont english LOL) Madded by: FirulaisGaming, "https://youtube.com/@FirulaisGamingOficial" in YouYube Leonardo netto, FirulaisGaming

 > ⚠️ This project is **not originally mine**.
 It’s a **patched continuation** with performance tweaks and some **new features** added on top of the original idea.